mardeltri/RoboND-Rover-Project/README.md

  The following image shows the steps carry out.
 ![alt text][image7]

-Below a gif annimation which shows the video output has been included.fdsa
+Below a gif annimation which shows the video output has been included.
 ![alt text][image8]

 ### Autonomous Navigation and Mapping